Paullete/Week3IP/README.md

 ## Description
 This website replicates a given design about delani studio and attempts to implement javascript features and layout stylings given.

-## Installation

-### Requirements

-* Either a computer,phone,tablet or an Ipad with a modern web browser

-* An access to the Internet

 ### Installation Process

 - fork this repo and download the resulting zip file